malyesh/malyesh/README.md

 <h1 align="center">Hi there 👋, I'm Miriam Alyeshmerni!</h1>
 <h3 align="center">A passionate and motivated Software Developer from New York</h3>

-- 👯 I’m currently collaborating on [FlixNet](https://github.com/jon-slva/flixnet/tree/main)
+- 👯 I’m currently collaborating on [FlixNet](https://github.com/jon-slva/flixnet/tree/main) and [Hydrate or Dydrate](https://github.com/malyesh/hydrate-or-dydrate)

-- 🔭 I’m currently working on [Hydrate or Dydrate](https://github.com/malyesh/hydrate-or-dydrate)
+- 🔭 I’m currently working on my portfolio - check back soon to see it!

 - 🌱 I’m currently learning **TypeScript!**
 - 📫 How to reach me **malyeshmerni@gmail.com**